futureapplikations-pixel/clean_architecture_todo_app/ai-workspace/current-task-check-list.md

 - [ ] Add particle effects for achievement celebrations
 - [ ] Implement responsive breakpoints for mobile-first design
 - [ ] Add accessibility enhancements (keyboard navigation, screen reader support)
-- [ ] Update app-goal.md with vision adaptation features
+- [x] Update app-goal.md with vision adaptation features
-- [ ] Update structure-ai.md with new design system files
+- [x] Update structure-ai.md with new design system files
-- [ ] Update ai-infrastructure-choice.md with new dependencies and design choices
+- [x] Update ai-infrastructure-choice.md with new dependencies and design choices

+## Website Feature Implementation
+- [x] **Achievements Feature**
+  - [x] Create Achievement, Quest, and Leaderboard models.
+  - [x] Update database schema for achievements, quests, and leaderboard.
+  - [x] Implement AchievementsRepository interface and mock implementation.
+  - [x] Create use cases for getting achievements, quests, and leaderboard.
+  - [x] Create AchievementsDashboard UI with basic layout.
+  - [x] Create AchievementCard, QuestCard, and LeaderboardItem widgets.
+  - [x] Create AchievementsViewModel to manage state.
+  - [x] Integrate AchievementService to check and unlock achievements.
+  - [x] Add route for AchievementsDashboard.
+  - [x] Add button to MementoListPage to navigate to AchievementsDashboard.
+  - [x] Create mappers for Achievement, Quest, and Leaderboard.
+  - [x] Update AchievementsRepositoryImpl to use Drift database.
+  - [x] Update AppDatabase to include initial achievement data.
+  - [x] Implement the logic for tracking progress and unlocking achievements (beyond mock data).
+- [x] **Messages Feature**
+  - [x] Create MessageTemplate domain model.
+  - [x] Add a table for message templates in `schema.drift`.
+  - [x] Create a mapper for `MessageTemplate`.
+  - [x] Update `ScheduledMessagesRepository` and `ScheduledMessagesRepositoryImpl` to include CRUD operations for message templates.
+  - [x] Create use cases for managing message templates.
+  - [x] Update the `ScheduledMessageForm` to allow selecting a template.
+  - [x] Create a UI for managing message templates (`MessageTemplateListView`).
+  - [x] Add a route for `MessageTemplateListView`.
+  - [x] Create a view model for message statistics.
+  - [x] Create a UI widget to display the message statistics chart (`MessageStatisticsChart`).
+  - [x] Create a new view for the Messages feature (`MessagesView`) that displays the chart and message templates.
+  - [x] Add a route for `MessagesView`.
+  - [x] Add a button to the `MementoListPage` to navigate to the messages view.
+- [ ] **Settings Feature**
+  - [ ] Create the settings page with all the options from the website.
+  - [ ] Implement the logic for managing user preferences.
+- [ ] **UI/UX Polishing**
+  - [ ] Replicate the animations and visual effects from the website.
+  - [ ] Ensure the app's design is consistent with the website's design.

 Next Priority:
-1. Complete obsolete class cleanup
-2. Add repository implementation tests
+1. Implement Settings Feature.
+2. Implement UI/UX Polishing.
-3. Add API documentation for public interfaces
+3. Add API documentation for public interfaces.
-4. Set up CI/CD pipeline with GitHub Actions
+4. Set up CI/CD pipeline with GitHub Actions.
-5. Implement error tracking and analytics
+5. Implement error tracking and analytics.